Shades of Difference:

 Is skin color bias distinct from racial bias?
 How does skin color preference relate to gender, given the association of lightness with desirability and beauty in women?
 The authors of this volume explore these and other questions as they take a closer look at the role Western-dominated culture and media have played in disseminating the ideal of light skin globally.
 With its comparative, international focus, this enlightening book will provide innovative insights and expand the dialogue around race and gender in the social sciences, ethnic studies, African American studies, and gender and women's studies.

-Edited by CRG Director and President of the American Sociological Association, Prof. Evelyn Nakano Glenn.
+Edited by CRG Director, Prof. Evelyn Nakano Glenn.
 All proceeds go to CRG to support innovative research on race and gender.

 For ordering info, please visit Stanford University Press.